Actify

 Ongoing — referenced in real situations

-This is where most teams fail.
-The test is taken, the debrief is fun, and then nothing changes.
+This is where most teams stall.
+The debrief is fun, and then nothing changes.
 Week 4 is about building application habits: before assigning a project, check the team map for complementary styles.
-Before a difficult conversation, review the other person's communication preferences.
-In retros, use personality language: 'As a team that skews toward quick action, are we giving enough space for deliberation?'
+Before a difficult conversation, glance at the other person's Work Style Card.
+In retros, use personality language: 'As a team that skews toward quick decisions, are we giving enough space for deliberation?'
+Keep it light — this isn't therapy, it's just using context you already collected.

-Set a monthly reminder to revisit the Team Style Map as a group.
-Ask: 'Has knowing each other's styles actually changed how we work?'
-If not, identify one specific behavior to change.
+Set a monthly reminder to revisit the Team Style Map.
+Ask: 'Has knowing each other's styles actually changed how we work together?'
+One specific behavior change beats ten theoretical insights.

 Common Mistakes